-Our ever-expanding list of Black-owned businesses has no shortage of fashion and fitness brands — but expertly combining fashion with fitness are these standout 15 Black-owned brands making some of the coolest activewear on the market.
+Our ever-expanding list of Black-owned businesses has no shortage of fashion and fitness brands — but these standout 20 Black-owned brands are expertly combining fashion with fitness, making some of the coolest activewear on the market.
 So whether you’re looking for bike shorts to wear on your Peloton (or Peloton dupe), running shorts for your next 5K, or a sweat-wicking T-shirt for hitting the gym (may we suggest these 14 Black-owned fitness studios, while we’re at it?), these companies have you covered.

 After years as a reporter, Stefania Okolie took her storytelling skills and interest in design to create Solely Fit, an activewear brand designed to give women functional athleticwear that’s stylish, too.
 Her current collection features bodysuits, leggings, bike shorts, and sports bras that are all made in the U.S.

 Kenyan-born Yvonne Bulimo couldn’t find any athleticwear brands she connected with while living in Kenya — so she started her own.
 Zoezi Sport, which means exercise in Swahili, honors her Kenyan heritage.
 The line is meant to withstand workouts, but it looks really lounge-worthy, too.

 Artist and barre instructor Faren Collins combined two of her interests by putting her artwork onto athleticwear.
 She also sells “museum-quality” posters of the designs that are blown up onto her leggings, jackets, and sports bras — so, in other words, you can buy prints for your wall to match your wardrobe.